MicrosoftDocs/windows-dev-docs/hub/apps/design/shell/tiles-and-notifications/secondary-tiles-desktop-pinning.md

 > [!IMPORTANT]
 > **Requires Fall Creators Update**: You must target SDK 16299 and be running build 16299 or later to pin secondary tiles from Desktop Bridge apps.

 Adding a secondary tile from your Windows App SDK, WPF, or WinForms application is very similar to a pure UWP app.
 The only difference is that you must specify your main window handle (HWND).
 This is because when pinning a tile, Windows displays a modal dialog asking the user to confirm whether they would like to pin the tile.
-If the desktop application doesn't configure the SecondaryTile object with the owner window, Windows doesn't know where to draw the dialog and the operation will fail.
+If the desktop application doesn't configure the [**SecondaryTile**](/uwp/api/windows.ui.startscreen.secondarytile) object with the owner window, then Windows doesn't know where to draw the dialog, and the operation will fail.

 ## Package your app